 The Port Campbell Swim is “The Twelve Apostles Plunge”.
 The Twelve Apostles Plunge is held in the breathtaking cliff bound bay of Port Campbell.
 The course challenges swimmers to a lap of the bay heading out into the open sea between the heads.

 Online entries open in November each year.

 Online entries close the afternoon prior to each swim, but may vary on volunteers availability (get in early)

-On the day entries are available from ~10am prior to each swim.
+On the day entries are no longer available to reduce congestion on race day

 $35 for 1 swim (early bird) or $120 for all 4 swims – Short Swim $25 per event